kellyschrock/solex-cc/README.md

 ### Dispatcher Messages

-The main job of the dispatcher is to pass Mavlink and GCS back and forth between their source and workers.
+The main job of the dispatcher is to pass Mavlink and GCS messages back and forth between their source and workers.

 #### Mavlink Messages